William Morris was a nineteenth century artist, designer and poet

 1890: The Kelmscott Press is founded.
 Morris withdraws form the Socialist League.
 The Birmingham Guild of Handicrafts is formed.
 Morris and Co open a furniture factory in Pimlico.

-1892: Refuses the offer of becoming Poet Laureate.
+1892: He refuses the offer of becoming Poet Laureate.

 1893: First issue of the journal “The Studio” is published.